University of Oregon Sustainability Fellowship for Community-Engaged Learning

 And others based on interests of selected fellows

-Faculty come from all disciplines and experience levels.
+Faculty come from all disciplines, ranks, and experience levels.
 We especially encourage faculty with no previous experience integrating community partnerships into curricula or doing participatory action research to consider the fellowship.
 Interdisciplinary team applications are also encouraged and accepted, as are applicants from previous fellows.

 Benefits to Sustainability Fellows:

 Develop partnerships for community-engaged learning and participatory action research.

 Introduce and challenge understandings of sustainability through site visits, guest-lectures, shared readings, and discussions.

 Build a network of faculty – across disciplines and seniority – that supports integrating local issues into their courses.

 Support and promote the work of Sustainability Fellows and their students through multiple public channels.

 Earn up to $1,500 award for participation ($500 for initial participation in the summer workshop and $1000 for a redesigned course materials).